 Now let's think of a team which is working with 2 weeks iterations.
 Team B also starts really well and in the first week the burndown curve is a bit under the ideal trend.
 The second week the burndown curve have already reached the ideal trend.
 Although, as the team has planned small stories which can fit in a 2 week iteration and there aren't a lot of hours to fill in only two weeks, the gap between the burndown curve and the ideal trend is insignificant.

-Besides the second week is also the last week of the iteration.
+Besides, the second week is also the last week of the iteration.
 At this point there is not much value in looking at the burndown chart.
 The team has only one week to finish all the remaining work, therefore it is quite easy to recognize if everything can be finished or not.
-Working with 2 weeks iteration provides the team higher visibility, reducing the probability of having to adjust the iteration scope.
-If there was a big mistake in the estimations it will probably be caught very soon and the team will be able to adapt the iteration's plan without having to struggle for another 2 or 3 weeks.
+Working with a 2 weeks iteration provides the team higher visibility, reducing the probability of having to adjust the iteration scope.
+If there was a big mistake in the estimations, it would probably be caught very soon and the team would be able to adapt the iteration's plan without having to struggle for another 2 or 3 weeks.

 Shorter iterations are not stressful; it is just another Agile Myth!